dazinator/stint/README.md

 * * * * * *
 ```

-## How does scheduling work
+## How does job scheduling work

 After a scheduled job has been executed, a file / anchor is saved using the `IAnchorStore` implementation, which by default saves an anchor file to your applications content root directory.
 The anchor contains the date and time that the job last executed.
-The scheduler compares the `schedule` you've specified, to the anchor file for the job, and works out when the job needs to be executed next.
+Jobs that have scheduled triggers, compare the configured `schedule` you've specified, to the anchor file for the job.
+- If there is no anchor file then it is assumed the job has never been run, and the next occurrence will be calculated from `now`.
+- If there is an anchor file, then the next occurrence is calculated from that last anchor time.
+If the next occurrence is calculated to be in the past (i.e becuase there was an anchor file, but the current configured schedule should dictate the job has run since then) then the job is presumed to be `overdue` and it will be run immdiately.
-It then asynchronously delays until the appointed time.
+If the next occurrence is in the future, then the scheduler asynchronously delays until the next occurrence.
-If the job is scheduled to run every sunday, and you don't turn your machine on for a given day, when you turn it on next, and the job runner starts, it will detect that the job is overdue (based on the last anchor point and the current schedule) and will execute the job immediately, and save a new anchor file.
-This ensures that overdue jobs are run in the case the application went down for a time etc.

 ### What about retries